 Often, big ideas come out of long road trips.
 In 2010, two Chicago moms, Kristina Lowenstein and Catherine Tannen were driving their kids to camp when they shared a wish to do more community service with their families.
 Before having kids, they both actively volunteered but now it wasn’t so easy – their lives were hectic.
 They wanted to connect their kids to the issues they faced every day like hunger and pollution but struggled to find meaningful volunteer projects that welcomed people of all ages.

 Kristina and Catherine created The Honeycomb Project in January, 2011 in celebration of MLK Jr. Day of Service.
-Since then, hundreds of volunteers, from different schools and neighborhoods, have joined us to improve communities and learn first-hand about local issues like river health, homelessness and literacy.
-The Honeycomb Project has equipped and mobilized 1,300 volunteers in meaningful service projects.
+Since then, more than 4,00o volunteers have joined Honeycomb to improve our communities and learn first-hand about local issues like river health, homelessness and literacy.
 It’s a busy hive.

 “What a great way to teach our kids about volunteering and preserving nature.
 They absolutely loved helping out and I had a great time too!”
 (Parent, Gompers Park Project)